mxcube/mxcubecore/docs/source/dev/lims_integration.md

 ### User-based login

-When user-based login is used, the user authenticates with their peronsal credentials and the authorization is generally handled as described above.
+When user-based login is used, the user authenticates with their personal credentials and the authorization is generally handled as described above.
 There may be local deviations from this defined by the LIMS system and HardwareObject used.
 Any number of users can be logged in at the same time